 Give decisions: let your customers have the power to choose, such as accept, decline, unsubscribe, visit your site, buy, cancel…

 Be conversational: customers never want to talk to a machine, instead of selling, ask your customers their opinions, their preferences to create a 2-way conversation.

 After getting the template, segment your audience based on different characteristics (country, gender, behavior….) to send the broadcast.
 Next, send your message at the right time, according to statistics, the best time to send a message is between 2-3 PM.

 To start with the first-time customers, you can broadcast the subscription message with non-promotional purpose, the content should fall into 3 different categories including News, Productivity, or Personal Tracking, this type of message cannot promote anything but will engage the audience and help you build relationships with them.

 Promotional messages can only be sent to the customers who interact with you in the past 24 hours.

 Take advantage of your last follow-up message by engaging them with your offer, helping them to find the relevant products can be a good way to keep in touch with your potential buyers.

 Facebook messenger broadcasts can have a big influence on your marketing and sales programs.
-Through different customized broadcasts, you can reach all the audiences in your funnel, to keep your relationship with your loyal customers and expand your brand to the new buyers.
+Through different customized broadcasts, you can reach all the audiences in your funnel, to keep your relationship with your loyal customers and expand your brand to new buyers.